 In the 1960s, the primary means of mass storage in the computer industry was paper, either punched tape or punched cards.
 The media (paper) and the hardware (readers and punchers) for this technology were relatively inexpensive.
 Paper tapes and cards were also reliable.

-The museum's web site is sponsored by TMG Australia, test and measurement equipment sales, repair and calibration.
-The HP Computer Museum and Wordsong Communications P/L are not affiliated with the Hewlett Packard Company or with Hewlett Packard Australia Ltd. Hewlett Packard and the HP logo are trademarks of the Hewlett Packard company.
+The HP Computer Museum and Wordsong Communications Pty.
+Ltd. are not affiliated with the Hewlett Packard Company or with Hewlett Packard Australia Ltd. Hewlett Packard and the HP logo are trademarks of the Hewlett Packard company.
 This website is intended solely for research and education purposes.